 While her classmates prepare for elite careers across America, Nyssa Ardelone trains for her secret job as the president’s dream interpreter.
 But when her mentor lies to the president about the prophecy in his latest dream, Nyssa must figure out why before the lie unravels.
 What she learns could destroy her own future.

-Fearful of a rumored rebellion, the president has launched a gas attack on Nyssa’s hometown, and her mentor lied about the dream to protect the survivors from more harm. … Continue reading →
+Fearful of a rumored rebellion, the president has launched a gas attack on Nyssa’s hometown, and her mentor lied about the dream to protect the … Continue reading →

 About The Story Peddler Selling stories is a deadly business.